 It develops and sells cybersecurity solutions, including but not limited to physical products such as firewalls, software and services such as anti-virus protection, and intrusion prevention systems and endpoint security components.

 Fortinet is a legacy security vendor and has a similar business model to Palo Alto Networks.
-However, its 19% growth in 2020 growth was almost entirely organic and without the need for large acquisition spending.

 Nicholas Rossolillo, the founder of Concinnus Financial, says that Fortinet is the best buy amongst legacy security vendors and recommends investors purchase it instead of Palo Alto Networks, given their respective free cash flow multiples.